jaydenseric/graphql-http-test/readme.md

 ### function reportAuditResult

-Reports the result of an audit to the console.
-Intended for use in a server environment.
+Reports the result of an audit in a human readable format either to `stderr` if the root audit has an `error` status, or else to `stdout`.
+Only intended for use in a Node.js environment.

 | Parameter     | Type                             | Description      |
 | :------------ | :------------------------------- | :--------------- |